24 Most Beautiful Cities in Portugal (+ small towns) in 2024

 By Paulina from Paulina on the Road

-Gaia is a city located on the far banks of Douro, Portugal.
-Despite its not-so-popular proximity from other cities, Gaia is a city of its own charm.
+Gaia is a city located on the far banks of the Douro in Portugal.
+Despite its not-so-popular proximity to other cities, Gaia has its charm.
 It is one of the recommended cities to visit in Portugal because of its historical relationship with wine.

-Earlier the barrel of wine was transported from the upper Douro Valley via boat.
-After that, the barrels were taken to one of the port lodges to process it into port.
+Earlier, the barrels of wine were transported from the upper Douro Valley via boat.
+Then, they were taken to one of the port lodges to be processed into port.

-They still follow a similar process but the transportation is done by road.
+They still follow a similar process, but transportation is by road.
 This is what still makes Gaia a remarkable city in Portugal.
-However, there still are a lot of other things to see there.
+However, there are a lot of other things to see there.

-One of the best ones is the 17th-century monastery, the Mosteiro da Serra de Pilar.
-The gardens across the monastery have the charm of their own.
-Sitting at the calm Jardim do Morro with a landscape view is another thing that you’d love there.
+One of the best is the 17th-century monastery, the Mosteiro da Serra de Pilar.
+The gardens across the monastery have a charm of their own.
+Another thing that you’d love there is sitting at the calm Jardim do Morro with a landscape view.

 You can also go on a day trip from Gaia to Guimaraes and Braga and explore their culture.

-Visiting Gaia during middle-year months is preferable as the weather is moderate.
-You should also add a long stay at Oporto to not miss any of the best things to do in Northern Portugal.
+Visiting Gaia during the middle-year months is preferable as the weather is moderate.
+You should also add an extended stay at Oporto so as not to miss any of the best things to do in Northern Portugal.

 By Jorge & Cláudia of Portugal Things

-Bathed by the sea and the river Lima, Viana do Castelo is a beautiful coastal city in the north of Portugal.
-It has one of Portugal’s most important ports, one that had an important role in the Portuguese discoveries and the Cod fishing campaigns.
+Bathed by the sea and the river Lima, Viana do Castelo is a beautiful coastal city in northern Portugal.
+It has one of Portugal’s most important ports, one that had an essential role in the Portuguese discoveries and the Cod fishing campaigns.

-Although it isn’t the most famous Portuguese city, it is well worth visiting and has plenty of things to do and visit.
+Although it isn’t the most famous Portuguese city, it is well worth visiting and has plenty to do and see.

 Another attraction you can’t miss is the Gil Eanes Hospital Ship, a former hospital ship converted into a museum.
-The ship used to support the Portuguese fleet which fished Cod.
-Where you will have the opportunity to learn about Portugal’s brave history in the Cod fishing campaigns.
+The ship used to support the Portuguese fleet, which fished Cod.
+You will have the opportunity to learn about Portugal’s brave history in the Cod fishing campaigns.

 Viana do Castelo is also the ideal city to eat delicious fresh fish and sunbathe on the beach.
-Being the ideal season to visit is in Summer when it is hot.
+The ideal season to visit is Summer when it is hot.

 The city is very close to Porto, only about 70 km (43.5 miles), which you can reach by train, close to Spain (60 km or 37 miles) and other famous beach cities like Caminha and Vila do Conde.

-Viana do Castelo also has several good hotels but if you want to stay somewhere special you have Hotel Feel Viana by the beach is a fantastic spot to relax and to surf.
+Viana do Castelo also has several good hotels, but if you want to stay somewhere special, you have Hotel Feel Viana by the beach, which is a fantastic spot to relax and to surf.

 By Anuradha from Country Hopping Couple

 Faro is the southernmost city in Portugal and the administrative capital of the Algarve region.
-Faro is also a perfect base to explore Algarve that is peppered with stunning beaches and hidden coves.
+It is also a perfect base to explore the area, which is peppered with stunning beaches and hidden coves.

 For a perfect outdoor adventure, explore Ria Formosa Natural Park, a protected natural park that stretches over 60 km of the Algarve coast.
 It is also considered one of the Seven Wonders of Portugal.
 The park is made of mudflat marshes and lagoons separated from the sea by five barrier islands and two peninsulas.

 Ria Formosa’s unique ecosystem has paved the way for a natural habitat for flora and fauna.
-It is the breeding ground for birds like Ibis, egrets, and flamingoes.
-You can enjoy bird watching or go hiking, or kayak/snorkel in the pristine waters of Ria Formosa – the options are truly unlimited.
+It is the breeding ground for birds like Ibises, egrets, and flamingoes.
+You can enjoy bird watching, go hiking, or kayak/snorkel in the pristine waters of Ria Formosa—the options are truly unlimited.

-Alternatively, you can take a boat trip from Faro harbour and explore the five islands of Ria Formosa.
+Alternatively, you can take a boat trip from Faro harbor and explore the five islands of Ria Formosa.

-Faro as a city can be visited all year round.
-Summer is perfect for beaches and swimming, spring and autumn are good for hiking and cycling.
-Whereas winter is still relatively mild than the rest of Europe (low of 15 degrees) and is perfect for bird watching and coastal walks.
+Faro can be visited all year round.
+Summer is perfect for beaches and swimming, and spring and autumn are good for hiking and cycling.
+Winter is still milder than the rest of Europe (low of 15 degrees) and is perfect for bird watching and coastal walks.

 BOOK: A romantic sunset tour in Rio Formosa from Faro